 Whether you are an absolute beginner or you want to brush up on your school knowledge of German, there are plenty of free German language courses for beginners available online to help you get started.
 But, before you begin learning German you should define your goals.
 Some people may only want to learn a couple of basic German phrases to impress their German friends on an occasional visit to Germany, some may wish to acquire vocabulary needed to understand written German, while others may be planning on moving to Germany for study or work.
 You have to decide what you want to achieve and how much time you are willing to invest so that you can choose the right approach.
 There are so many free German online courses for beginners as well as lessons for more advanced students that you can easily get lost.

-German is generally considered to be a difficult foreign language to master because of its grammar and extremely long compound words that are hard to pronounce.
+German is generally considered to be a difficult foreign language to master because of its complex grammar and extremely long compound words that are hard to pronounce.
 But, in fact, at least for an English speaker, German is not too difficult.
 Also, many local dialects, which are still in use, are thought to make understanding problematic.
 You should not worry too much about that either as foreigners are rarely confronted with German dialects.
-Nonetheless, there are a few basic facts you may need to know before you begin learning German:
+Nonetheless, there are a few basic facts you may need to know before you begin learning German.

-Pronunciation: For most people who speak English or some other European language German pronunciation is not too difficult.
+For most people who speak English or some other European language German pronunciation is not too difficult.
 However, there are two vowels called “umlauts” that you will not find in English.
 These are ö and ü.
-Also, some learners may have difficulties pronouncing the German “ch” and can be tempted to substitute it with “sh”.
-Some Germans as well as many French who speak German as their second language do that too.
+Also, some German beginners may have difficulties pronouncing the German “ch” and can be tempted to substitute it with “sh”.
+Some native Germans as well as many French who speak German as their second language do that too.

 The Best Free German Lessons for Beginners

 Most of the free courses you will find on the net also include German lessons for beginners but not all of them are suitable for absolute beginners.
 Many of them are too ambitious and skip the basics while instructions are only given in German.
 However, the majority of German learners will agree that for complete beginners it is important to find a course that has instructions in their native tongue or their second language such as English.
 From level A2 onwards they should be able to use lessons that are in German only.
 Some of the best free resources for learning basic German online (where the language of instruction is English) are:

-- Girls4teaching is a great website for all those who are looking for a painless approach to learning German language.
+- German lessons with Eva is a great channel for all those who are looking for a painless approach to learning German language.
 A German teacher Eva will in 30 lessons (divided into three course units) help you get to grips with German pronunciation and grammar and will teach you the most important German phrases and words.
-However, only the three initial lessons from each course unit are available for non-registered users.
-If you do not want to bother with registration (BTW, it is free), you can visit the youtube channel from girls4teaching where all 30 lessons are available but you will have to do without transcripts that can only be found at their own website.

-- Deutsche Welle has developed lessons for absolute beginners, in addition to courses and exercises for intermediate and advanced students.
-The course called Deutschtrainer, consisting of 10 video lessons with full transcript and explanation in English, is the most basic course.
+- Deutsche Welle has developed German lessons for absolute beginners, in addition to courses and exercises for intermediate and advanced students.
+The course called Deutschtrainer, consisting of 100 video lessons with full transcript and explanation in English, is the most basic course.
 Each lesson can be downloaded either in MP3, MP4 or FLV format.
 Likewise, Nicos Weg A1 is an introductory German course for absolute beginners.
 It is followed by Nicos Weg A2 and the series ends with an intermediate course B1 for those who wish to advance their knowledge yet further.
 The beginner courses A1 and A2 consist of 18 lessons each and will teach you to ask simple questions and build sentences in simple past, present and future tense.

 - Goethe Verlag offers 100 free German lessons for beginners who have some basic knowledge of German language (level A2).
 Each of these lessons consists of simple English sentences that you are asked to translate into German.
 You are provided with the initial letter of each German word in the sentence to help you with the translation.
 If in trouble, you can listen to the audio recording of the translation.
 This will also help train your German listening comprehension.
 Mobile apps of this German course are available for download for a small fee.